Zoonosis

-A zoonosis (/zoʊˈɒnəsɪs, ˌzoʊəˈnoʊsɪs/; plural zoonoses) or zoonotic disease is an infectious disease of humans caused by a pathogen (an infectious agent, such as a virus, bacterium, parasite, fungi, or prion) that can jump from a non-human vertebrate to a human.
+A zoonosis (/zoʊˈɒnəsɪs, ˌzoʊəˈnoʊsɪs/; : zoonoses) or zoonotic disease is an infectious disease of humans caused by a pathogen (an infectious agent, such as a virus, bacterium, parasite, fungus or prion) which is transmitted from a non-human animal to a human.
 When humans infect non-humans, it is called reverse zoonosis or anthroponosis.

 Major modern diseases such as Ebola and salmonellosis are zoonoses.
 HIV was a zoonotic disease transmitted to humans in the early part of the 20th century, though it has now evolved into a separate human-only disease.
 Human infection with animal influenza viruses is rare, as they do not transmit easily to or among humans.
 However, avian and swine influenza viruses in particular possess high zoonotic potential, and these occasionally recombine with human strains of the flu and can cause pandemics such as the 2009 swine flu.
 Zoonoses can be caused by a range of disease pathogens such as emergent viruses, bacteria, fungi and parasites; of 1,415 pathogens known to infect humans, 61% were zoonotic.
 Most human diseases originated in non-humans; however, only diseases that routinely involve non-human to human transmission, such as rabies, are considered direct zoonoses.

 Zoonoses have different modes of transmission.
-In direct zoonosis the disease is directly transmitted between non-humans and humans through the air (influenza), bites and saliva (rabies), faecal-oral transmission or through contaminated food.
-Transmission can also occur via an intermediate species (referred to as a vector), which carry the disease pathogen without getting sick.
-The term is from Ancient Greek ζῷον (zoon) 'animal' and νόσος (nosos) 'sickness'.
+In direct zoonosis the disease is directly transmitted between non-humans and humans through the air (influenza), bites and saliva (rabies).

 Host genetics plays an important role in determining which non-human viruses will be able to make copies of themselves in the human body.
 Dangerous non-human viruses are those that require few mutations to begin replicating themselves in human cells.
-These viruses are dangerous since the required combinations of mutations might randomly arise in the natural reservoir.
+These viruses are potentially dangerous since the required combinations of mutations might randomly arise in the natural reservoir.

+Epidemiology

+Zoonotic diseases account for a substantial proportion of infectious diseases affecting humans.
+It is estimated that approximately 60% of known human infectious diseases and up to 75% of emerging infectious diseases are zoonotic in origin.

+Zoonotic diseases frequently emerge through spillover events, in which pathogens are transmitted from animal reservoirs to human populations.
+The likelihood of spillover is influenced by environmental and anthropogenic factors, including deforestation, land-use change, and increased human encroachment into wildlife habitats.

+Disease emergence hotspots are often located in tropical regions where high biodiversity coincides with rapid human population growth and environmental disruption.
+Climate change further contributes by altering the distribution of vectors such as mosquitoes and ticks, thereby influencing transmission dynamics.

+Examples of zoonotic diseases include Ebola virus disease, associated with wildlife reservoirs, and Rift Valley fever, which demonstrates climate-sensitive vector transmission patterns.

+The transmission dynamics of zoonotic diseases vary widely.
+Some infections result in limited human-to-human transmission, while others may sustain outbreaks depending on factors such as the pathogen's basic reproduction number (R_{0}), population density, and the effectiveness of public health interventions.